Adventure glamping near Bogotá exists — and it is two hours away

 Canopy — Colombia’s longest zip-line in Cundinamarca

-The canopy circuit at Yaguari runs 1,050 meters across six platforms suspended in native Andean forest — the longest zip-line in Cundinamarca department.
-At the top speed the valley opens up below and the scale of the landscape becomes fully visible in a way it is not from the ground or from a car window.
+The canopy circuit near Yaguari runs 1,050 meters across platforms suspended in native Andean forest.
+At speed, the valley opens up below and the scale of the landscape becomes fully visible in a way it is not from the ground or from a car window.

 The full circuit takes two to three hours.
 No prior experience is required.
-The activity costs COP 150,000 per person (approximately USD 37), which is inclusive of guide, harness, and equipment.
-Minimum age: 12.
+Confirm current activity rates and availability before booking your date.
+Minimum age depends on the operator’s conditions.

 Rappelling / Torrentismo — down a 55-meter waterfall

-Rappelling at Yaguari means descending Cascada El Escobo, a 55-meter waterfall in the native forest above the property.
+Rappelling near Yaguari means descending natural waterfall terrain around Vergara.
 The descent is on rock shaped by water over centuries — irregular, textured, with the sound of the falls in your ears throughout.
 It is categorically different from an indoor climbing wall and from the kind of activity you find at a manufactured adventure park.

 The psychological challenge is specific: leaning back over the drop while trusting that the rope holds.
-The rope holds.
 Once the brain accepts this, the descent is methodical and surprisingly calm.
-COP 120,000 per person (approximately USD 29).
-Two to three hours.
-Minimum age: 14.
+Confirm current rates, weather conditions and minimum age before planning the activity.

 Canyoning — inside the river, native Andean forest